serenayj/nlp_lab/content/_index.md

       title: Openings
       subtitle:
       text: |
          As the first NLP research lab at CU-Anschutz DBMI, we welcome passionate individuals eager to make a significant impact on NLP and AI in health to join our team!
-Currently, we have filled up our postdoc and research intern positions.
-If you like to be informed for future opportunities, **apply here**: [link](https://forms.gle/DWRmJ86RERBgqqVz9)!
+Currently, we have filled up our postdoc and research intern positions, but **PhD** at the Computational Bioscience program (Clinical Informatics track) are available! **apply here**: [link](https://forms.gle/DWRmJ86RERBgqqVz9)!
       image:
           filename: lab_people_0905.jpg